Try a higher sheen paint on your trim. It is a more durable coating and best highlights your home's architectural features.

 Not interested in applying a primer?

-Consider using PREMIUM PLUS ULTRA® products--innovatively developed as a paint and primer in one.
+Consider using BEHR ULTRA® products--innovatively developed as a paint and primer.

 Begin your painting project by pouring thoroughly mixed paint into a bucket and dipping a quality 5.1 - 6.4 cm (2"-2½") wide nylon/polyester brush into the paint.

 With your brush, begin painting the inside frame of the window starting at the top.

 Continue until the inside frame is complete.
 Let it dry.

 Raise the lower sash and drop the upper sash.

 With your brush, paint the upper sash beginning with the crossbar.

 Continue to the lower sash beginning with the crossbar.
 Repeat the process with the obstructed sash areas.

 Paint the window casing and sills.
 Let them dry.